robertjahn/unbreakable-pipeline-vsts/UnbreakablePipelineVSTSExtension/README.md

 - Tag Context: The context used in the tag
 - Tag Name: The name of the tag
 - Tag Value: The value of the tag.
 For this example, the tag value will be the name of the environment.

+The gate also requres the following VSTS parameters that are defaulted with the correct value using references to builtin DevOps pipeline variables.
 - Deployment Name: The release definition name
 - Deployment Version: The release ID
 - Deployment Project: The team project name